-The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is the Campus Section 504 Chair.
-Any additional questions may be directed to the HISD Section 504 Coordinator, Angie Maxey, Angie.Maxey@ HoustonISD.org.
+The designated person to contact regarding options for a student experiencing learning difficulties or regarding a referral for evaluation for Section 504 services is the Campus Section 504 chair.
+Any additional questions may be directed to HISD Section 504 Director Joan Anderson at jander13@houstonisd.org.

 Phone Number: 713-556-7122

-The following websites provide information and resources for students with disabilities and their families.
+The following websites provide information and resources for students with disabilities and their families: